telefonicaid/rabbit-topic-acl/README.md

 #####  <a name="aclstore_commands"/> Permission storage

-The ACL Store has been developed as a OTP generic server.
+The ACL Store has been developed as a Open Telecom Platform (OTP) generic server.
 To ease the use of the server, a set of functions was added to the `aclstore` module.

 ###### add_permission(User, Permission, Topic)